Updated 23 August 2026 · 131 new leads in the last 30 days

 Greater London

-Certificate of Lawfulness sought for loft conversion with raised gable and rear dormer.
+Certificate of Lawfulness for loft conversion with rear dormer and front rooflights.

 | Project Type | Area | Est. Value | Description | Status |